Nardin Mulahusejnović

-Nardin Mulahusejnović ([nǎrdiːn mǔlaxuseːjnoʋitɕ]; born 9 February 1998) is a Bosnian professional footballer who plays as a forward for Russian club Dynamo Makhachkala.
+Nardin Mulahusejnović ([nǎrdiːn mǔlaxuseːjnoʋitɕ]; born 9 February 1998) is a Bosnian professional footballer who plays as a forward for Armenian Premier League club Noah.

 Club career

 Early career

 Mulahusejnović came through Bratstvo Gračanica's youth academy, and also spent some time in Željezničar's youth setup.
 He made his debut against Jedinstvo Bihać on 5 March 2016 at the age of 18.
 Over a year later, on 11 March 2017, he scored his first senior goal.

-In June 2017 Mulahusejnović signed a multi-year contract with Zrinjski Mostar.
+In June 2017, Mulahusejnović signed a multi-year contract with Zrinjski Mostar.
 In January 2018, he was sent on a six-month loan to GOŠK Gabela.

 Maribor

 On 29 June 2018, Mulahusejnović signed a four-year contract with Slovenian club Maribor.
 He won his first trophy with the club on 15 May 2019, when they were crowned league champions.
 A week later, he made his competitive debut for Maribor against Krško.

 Mulahusejnović scored his first goal for the team against Triglav on 13 July 2019.